Posted by Trakstar • July 5, 2022 (Last modified August 18, 2023) • 7 min read

 So what are some of our favorite podcasts for HR professionals?
 What do we listen to when we want to know HR professionals’ real problems?
 Here are our top choices:

 We have to start with Trakstar’s own PeopleStar Podcast.
-Hosted by our CEO Julie Rieken, PeopleStar is a podcast that focuses on the problems facing the modern workplace: remote and hybrid workforces, attracting and retaining top talent, company culture problems, processes and alignment, and so much more.
+Hosted by Julie Rieken, PeopleStar is a podcast that focuses on the problems facing the modern workplace: remote and hybrid workforces, attracting and retaining top talent, company culture problems, processes and alignment, and so much more.

 Julie’s guests come from everywhere.
 They are HR leaders and professionals, business owners, company builders, and so much more.
 Almost every episode is under 30 minutes, making it the perfect bite-size professional development piece for your week.